| | |

 white paint on primed glass backsplash in kitchen.

 After the first coat of paint with the brush, the next two were done mainly using the small foam roller.
 This allows for more even coverage.
-Just make sure that your grout is completely painted to your liking as working.
+Make sure your grout is completely painted to your liking as you work.

 hand holding small foam roller painting white on backsplash.